CodeYourFuture/curriculum/common-content/en/module/js1/interpreting-errors/index.md

 SyntaxError: Identifier 'currentOutput' has already been declared
 ```

-we may not know what this means yet, but it's something we can learn about (e.g. by searching online, or asking on Slack).
+We may not know what this means yet, but it's something we can learn about.

+{{<note type="exercise" title="Exercise">}}
+Write down three ways you could find out what this means.
+{{</note>}}

-Eeach line starting with "at" is showing us a "Stack trace".
+Each line starting with "at" is showing us a "Stack trace".
 We'll skip over this for now.
 In the future we'll see how it can be useful to us.

-Finally, we're told the version of Node that we're using:
+Finally, we have this line:

 ```
 Node.js v22.4.1
 ```

-This can be useful if you're pasting an error to someone on Slack or StackOverflow to get help.
+{{<note type="exercise" title="Exercise">}}

+What does this line mean?

+Why might it be useful to know this information?

+Add your answer to your spaced repetition calendar.
+Your understanding of this will grow over time.
+Answer the question again in the future, and compare it to your previous answer.

+{{</note>}}